yuxluo/CelesChia_Public/README.md

 ![Alt text](/pic/wallet1.png)
 <br>
-You will be privded with a 24-word mnemonics.
+You will be provided with a 24-word mnemonics.

 ![Alt text](/pic/wallet2.png)